aborn/mindpress/mindpress-fe/content/mp/Getting Started.md

 <!-- Content of the page -->

 # MindPress
 Press your mind gracefully, which is powered by nuxt.js 3.0 and nuxt.js content 2.0.
+You can use it for your personal site.

 ## Setup